chmini/wetube/README.md

 **Login** and **join** require **post method**, so the controller needs post routes.
 **get method** sends the data of the form on the url and **post method** sends it hidden from the user

+### Controller

+Controller's job is to get data and render the page